FinnHet13/CodingProjects/sentiment_analysis_bachelor_thesis/README.md

 ## Overview
 As part of my bachelor thesis, I wanted to find a pre-trained transformer model to perform text-based sentiment analysis on a dataset of customer calls.
-TO achieve this, I evaluated three pre-trained transformer models from Hugging Face on their sentiment analysis performance on the EmoWoz dataset containing task-based dialogues.
+To achieve this, I evaluated three pre-trained transformer models from Hugging Face on their sentiment analysis performance on the EmoWoz dataset containing task-based dialogues.
 The SieBERT model performed best with an accuracy of 91.7%.

 ## Objectives